How to Evaluate the Security of Your Mobile Banking App (Part 1)

 In 2020 it is unlikely that any security-conscious app is using un-encrypted traffic, so the next step is to do a man-in-the-middle type of attack, where you use a program which pretends to be the server that the app is supposed to communicate with, passing every request on to the correct server.

-When testing your app for this type of vulnerability the first step is to configure a wireless network where traffic is sent to your server instead of to the proper internet connection.
+When testing your app for this type of vulnerability, the first step is to configure a wireless network where traffic is sent to your server instead of to the proper internet connection.
 On your server, you then run a “proxy” service which can pretend to be the endpoint you found with Wireshark above.
 A nice app for doing this is mitmproxy, which can automate much of the technical aspects.
 It can even automatically generate certificates that pretend to be for the right server.
-It won’t be the correct certificate, but if your app trusts any certificate saying it is for “secureserver.mycompany.com” the proxy will be able to decrypt the traffic, and possibly even change it.
+It won’t be the correct certificate, but if your app trusts any certificate for “secureserver.mycompany.com”, the proxy will be able to decrypt the traffic and possibly even change it.
 A secure app should use at least use certificate pinning to verify that it is in fact talking to the right server, but a lot of apps don’t do that.
+(For more on certificates, check out our latest post on KYC and Trust Anchors.)

 If you’re able to use the app through the man-in-the-middle proxy and view the data transferred in clear-text, you’re halfway to having a working attack.
 Then it is very likely that you would be able to modify the traffic as well, such as account numbers and amounts used for transactions.
 Depending on the protocol you might even be able to fake the entire SCA process.